 The Home Buyers’ Plan (HBP) is a government program that allows Canadians to borrow money from their Registered Retirement Savings Plan (RRSP) to purchase a home.
 This program can be beneficial for people looking to buy their first home, as it allows them to build up their equity faster.

-The dwelling (house, condo, plex, etc.), which must be considered as the principal residence, can be new or existing.
+The dwelling, whether it is a house, condo, plex, or another qualifying home, must be considered as the principal residence and can be new or existing.

 The HBP allows a homebuyer to withdraw up to $60,000 from his or her RRSP for the purchase of a property.